SelenaJL/swiftie-song-app/README.md

 ### Tech Stack

 **Backend**: I chose Ruby on Rails which is a robust and convention-over-configuration framework that accelerates API development.
 Its ActiveRecord ORM simplifies database interactions and the strong ecosystem of gems allows for rapid integration of core functionality.

+**Database**: I chose **SQLite** which is file-based and doesn't require a separate server process.
+This is convenient for local development, testing, and small-scale deployments.
+Rails makes it easy to move to a more robust, client-server relational database management system like PostgreSQL or MySQL later if the amount of traffic justifies features like replication, clustering, and high concurrency.

 **API**: I chose a RESTful API for its simplicity, widespread adoption, and stateless nature which promotes scalability and clear separation between frontend / backend.
 Alternatives like GraphQL (more complex), SOAP (overly verbose), and RPC (less standardized) weren't suitable for this project's requirements.